Ken Hush

-Kenneth James Hush (born August 1, 1959) is an American businessman and 18th president of Emporia State University.
-Prior to becoming the president, Hush served as interim president from November 2021 to June 2022, and held multiple executive titles at Koch Minerals and Carbon.
+Kenneth James Hush (born August 1, 1959) is an American retired businessman and 18th president of Emporia State University.
+Prior to serving as the president, Hush served as interim president from November 2021 to June 2022, and held multiple executive titles at Koch Minerals and Carbon.
 Hush is a former tennis player for Emporia State.
+Hush retired on December 17, 2025.

 Biography

 Education

 Born and raised in Emporia, Kansas, Hush graduated from Emporia State University with a business administration and marketing degree in 1982, and competed on the men's tennis team where he helped lead his team to four Central States Intercollegiate Conference championships and made three National Association of Intercollegiate Athletics national tournament appearances, making him the first alumni to serve as the university president and be in the Athletics Hall of Fame.
 Hush later served on the Emporia State University Foundation Board of Trustees, where he served as chairman, as well as serving on the Wichita State University Board of Trustees.